Colossus of Rhodes: Collapse (226 BC)

 The statue stood for 54 years until a 226 BC earthquake caused significant damage to large portions of Rhodes, including the harbour and commercial buildings, which were destroyed.
 The statue snapped at the knees and fell over onto land.
 Ptolemy III offered to pay for the reconstruction of the statue, but the Oracle of Delphi made the Rhodians fear that they had offended Helios, and they declined to rebuild it.

 Fallen state (226 BC to 653 AD)

 The remains lay on the ground for over 800 years and, even broken, they were so impressive that many travelled to see them.

 The remains were described briefly by Strabo (64 or 63 BC – c.
 24 AD), in his work Geography (Book XIV, Chapter 2.5).
 Strabo was a Greek geographer, philosopher, and historian who lived in Asia Minor during the transitional period of the Roman Republic into the Roman Empire.

 Strabo is best known for his work Geographica ("Geography"), which presented a descriptive history of people and places from different regions of the world known during his lifetime.
 Strabo states that:

-The city of the Rhodians lies on the eastern promontory of Rhodes; and it is so far superior to all others in harbours and roads and walls and improvements in general that I am unable to speak of any other city as equal to it, or even as almost equal to it, much less superior to it.
-It is remarkable also for its good order, and for its careful attention to the administration of affairs of state in general; and in particular to that of naval affairs, whereby it held the mastery of the sea for a long time and overthrew the business of piracy, and became a friend to the Romans and to all kings who favoured both the Romans and the Greeks.
-Consequently, it not only has remained autonomous but also has been adorned with many votive offerings, which for the most part are to be found in the Dionysium and the gymnasium, but partly in other places.
-The best of these are, first, the Colossus of Helius, of which the author of the iambic verse says, "seven times ten cubits in height, the work of Chares the Lindian"; but it now lies on the ground, having been thrown down by an earthquake and broken at the knees.
-In accordance with a certain oracle, the people did not raise it again.
-This, then, is the most excellent of the votive offerings (at any rate, it is by common agreement one of the Seven Wonders).